samanthajpv/Credit_Risk_Analysis/README.md

 Machine Learning Classification Models to Predict Credit Risk

 ## Project Overview
 The purpose of this project was to evaluate the performance of selected supervised machine learning models used for classification in predicting credit risk.
-A total of six models will be used on an unbalanced dataset with focus on over- and undersampling, and ensemble algorithms.
+A total of six models were used on an unbalanced dataset with focus on over- and undersampling, and ensemble algorithms.
 The datasest used was from LendingClub dated Q1 of 2019.

 ### Resources
 - Data Source: [LoanStats_2019Q1.csv](https://github.com/samanthajpv/Credit_Risk_Analysis/blob/d8ce71daad78eaf3aa5305cefcf2eac6c8ee3a2d/LoanStats_2019Q1.csv)